aleale98/Basic_C_Course/README.md

 # Lesson 2

 Homework correction.
 Introduction to Windows Command Line.
 Differences between CLI and GUI.
 Basisc commands for the file system management.
+Homework: Try to do the exercise at this link: https://www.studocu.com/en-ie/document/university-college-cork/operating-systems-1/tutorial-work/24-lab-1-windows-command-line-exercises/1710518/view